Yong Jun-hyung

 As a solo artist, he released one extended play, Flower (2013), and one full-length album, Goodbye 20's (2018).
-His also starred in the Korean dramas Monstar (2013) and Coffee, Do Me a Favor (2018).
+He also starred in the Korean dramas Monstar (2013) and Coffee, Do Me a Favor (2018).

-Early life
+Early life and education

 Junhyung was born in Seoul, South Korea.
 He changed his birth name Yong Jae-soon (Korean: 용재순) to his current name when he was in 6th grade.

+Career

+2007: Pre-debut

 In 2007, he joined the boy band Xing, which included Kevin Woo (ex-U-KISS).
 Junhyung was known by the stage name Poppin' Dragon while in Xing.

-Career

-Beast/Highlight
+2009–2016: Debut with Beast (now known as Highlight)

 Junhyung debuted under Cube Entertainment as a member of the boy band Beast in 2009.
 The group released their first extended play Beast Is the B2ST on October 14, 2009.
 The group released a total of eight extended plays and three studio albums.